Reading 2101

 Reading 2101 is a preserved T-1 class "Northern" type steam locomotive, originally built by the Baldwin Locomotive Works (BLW) in March 1923 as an I-10sa class "Consolidation" type locomotive for the Reading Company (RDG), No. 2101 was rebuilt by RDG's own locomotive shops as a 4-8-4 "Northern" in September 1945, the No. 2101 handled heavy coal train traffic for the Reading until being retired from revenue service in 1959.
 Withheld from scrapping, the 2101 served as emergency backup power for the three other T1 locomotives serving the Reading's "Iron Horse Rambles" excursions until being sold for scrap in 1964.

 In 1975, the locomotive was restored to operation from scrapyard condition in an emergency 30-day overhaul after being selected to pull the first eastern portion of the American Freedom Train.
 On March 6, 1979, while being stored one winter in a Chessie System roundhouse in Silver Grove, KY, 2101 was severely damaged in a fire.
 Also damaged in that fire was a NYC Mohawk tender, which is now located at the National New York Central Railroad Museum in Elkhart, Indiana.
-2101 was cosmetically restored and placed in the B&O Railroad Museum on Labor Day, 1979, in exchange for Chesapeake and Ohio 614.
-As of 2025, the locomotive remains on display in its American Freedom Train No. 1 paint scheme, and is currently undergoing another cosmetic restoration.
+2101 was cosmetically restored and placed in the B&O Railroad Museum (now the National Museum of Railroad History & Innovation) on Labor Day, 1979, in exchange for Chesapeake and Ohio 614.
+As of 2026, the locomotive remains on display in its American Freedom Train No. 1 paint scheme, and has completed another cosmetic restoration.